jacobwilliams/bspline-fortran/README.md

 # Brief description

-The library provides subroutines for 1D-6D interpolation using b-splines.
+The library provides subroutines for 1D-6D interpolation using B-splines.
 The code is written in modern Fortran (i.e., Fortran 2003+).
+There are two ways to use the module, via a basic subroutine interface and an object-oriented interface.
+Both are thread safe.

+## Subroutine interface

-The core routines are:
+The core routines for the subroutine interface are:

 ```Fortran